prabhuramachandran/automan-scipy2024/slides/01_intro.md

    - Typos
    - Missing or wrong parameters
 - Code availability is a problem
-- Management of simulation data
+- Management of simulation data is painstaking
 - Dealing with reviewer comments months afterward

 <!-- #endregion -->